ppradiplamsal/Proof-The-Infinite-Binary-Sequence-IBS-is-uncountable/README.md

 Theory of Automata

-Proof that The set of all Python strings of ASCII codes is “no more numerous” than the set of natural numbers.
+A well-documented formal proof to the proposition that the set of all Python strings of ASCII codes is “no more numerous” than the set of natural numbers, which proves that IBS is uncountable.